On your subscriptions dashboard, you can see your app's total, new and cancelled subscriptions over time, along with revenue details.

-To see a detailed breakdown of your retention and conversion data, select View retention report.
+To see a detailed breakdown of your retention and conversion data, select Explore report.

 The cancellations card shows the churn breakdown for your cohort’s subscriptions.
 You can use this information to identify ways to try to decrease cancellations for different scenarios.

-To see a detailed breakdown of your cancellation and recovery data, select View cancellation report.
+To see a detailed breakdown of your cancellation and recovery data, select Explore report.

 View detailed reports

-You can view detailed acquisition, retention and cancellation reports for any of your app’s subscriptions by selecting the report link at the bottom of each card.Acquisition report
+You can view detailed retention and cancellation reports for any of your app’s subscriptions by selecting the report link at the bottom of each card.Retention report

-On your Subscription retention report, you can compare retention and conversion rates between two subscription cohorts to better understand how to best retain and convert subscribers.
-You can configure cohorts by subscription SKU, country of purchase and the date range of when a subscription started.
+On your Subscription retention report, you can compare retention and conversion rates between two subscription cohorts to understand how to best retain and convert subscribers.
+You can configure cohorts by subscription, base plan or offer, country of purchase and the date range of when a subscription started.
 Cohorts in the retention report include all new subscriptions, including first-time and returning subscribers.

 Compare retention rates